mgechev/blog.mgechev.com/_drafts/tree-shaking-angular2-application-rollup-javascript.md

 });
 ```

-In this way, we will be able to perform tree-shaking and remove the `./graphs` import, since we're not using `Graphs` anywhere.
+In this way, we will be able to perform tree-shaking and remove the `./graphs` module from the final bundle because since we're not using `Graphs` anywhere.
 On the other hand, we need to import all sorting algorithms because we have a level of non-determinism - we're not sure what the input of the user is going to be so we can't get rid of anything from `Algorithms`.

 ### Applying Tree-Shaking with Rollup

 Rollup.js is a module bundler which is optimized for ES2015 modules.
-It is a great, pluggable tool which allows us to perform tree-shaking over ES2015 and CommonJS (by using a plugin).
+It is a great, pluggable tool which allows us to perform tree-shaking over ES2015 and CommonJS (in most cases) by using a plugin.

 We're going to integrate Rollup in the example above, trying to achieve even smaller bundle size!
 The example from this section is [available here](https://github.com/mgechev/angular2-rollup-build).